tc39/notes/es7/2016-01/jan-27.md

 ## TC39 Invited Experts Fund - Proposal

-AWB: Istvan Sebestyén floated this, this is actually Istvan's deck
+AWB: István Sebestyén floated this, this is actually István's deck

 AWB: root problem is as follows, how to pay for AWB to come to the meeting....
 I am an instance of the problem.
 We have in the past invited experts, we cannot assume it is reasonable for them to cover this.
 Is their a way for a group like TC39, which is made up of orgs.
 Is there a means for it to provide some level of support to unaffiliated individuals who would be important contributors and such.